CyberSecuriTim/azure-packet-capture/README.md

 <h3> STEP 2.33: Retrieve the Private IP Address of the Ubuntu VM from the Azure Portal and Attempt to Ping it (Perpetually) From the Windows 10 VM. </h3>

-- Open the command prompt or powershell to run the command "ping (windows 10 vm ip address) -t"
+- Open the command prompt or PowerShell to run the command "ping (windows 10 VM IP address) -t"
   - My Ubuntu VM's private IP address is 10.0.0.5
   - The "-t" parameter will run the ping command perpetually/non-stop until it is manually stopped (Ctrl + C)